Fourth Baptist Church

-Fourth Baptist Church is a historic African-American Baptist church located in Richmond, Virginia.
+Fourth Baptist Church is a Baptist church located in Richmond, Virginia.
 It was built in 1884, and is a three-story, Greek Revival style stuccoed brick structure.
 It features a distyle portico in antis elevated on a high podium.
 It consists of two unfluted Doric order columns and paired pilasters supporting a Doric entablature.
 Attached to the church is a Sunday School building erected in 1964.

 The addition was designed by Ethel Bailey Furman (1893-1976), the first Black woman to practice architecture in the Commonwealth of Virginia.

 It was listed on the National Register of Historic Places in 1979.
-A former pastor was Richmond mayor Leonidas B. Young, II, who was convicted of defrauding the church at one point during his career.
+A former pastor was Richmond mayor Leonidas B. Young, II, who was convicted of defrauding the city at one point during his career.